seralexger/selenium-capturetraffic/README.md

 ### Data scheme example

-Inside entries there is an array with the requestas and its responses.
+Inside entries there is an array with the requests and its responses.

 ```
 {